turgutguvenc/Random_Walks_Points/README.md

 # Random_Walks_Points
- To generate data for a random walk, to create a visually representation using matplotlib
+ To generate data for a random walk and create a visually representation using matplotlib.